yhkq1/X-Shell/README.md

 X Shell is a PowerShell-based reverse shell that leverages a Discord server as its command-and-control (C2) infrastructure.
 It dynamically creates dedicated Discord channels for each user, enabling organized command execution and response tracking.

-## 🚨 Disclaimer

-**WARNING:** This tool is strictly for educational and authorized penetration testing purposes.
-Unauthorized use is illegal and may result in criminal prosecution.
-Always obtain explicit permission before testing.

-## Features

-- 🔒 Stealthy PowerShell dropper mechanism
-- 🤖 Discord-based command and control
-- 🔐 Dynamic channel creation for each session
-- 🌐 Flexible script retrieval mechanism

 ## Architecture

 ### Components